tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 hasExpectedResponse:
 ```
-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:phylum is bdq:Empty; COMPLIANT if the value of dwc:phylum is found as a value at the rank of Phylum in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:phylum is bdqval:Empty; COMPLIANT if the value of dwc:phylum is found as a value at the rank of Phylum in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT
 ```

 hasAuthoritiesDefaults:
 ```
-bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&amp;name=]}
+bdqval:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&amp;name=]}
 ```

 example:
 ```
-dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdq:sourceAuthority.
+dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdqval:sourceAuthority.
 GBIF.org uses Trachyophyta for the Phylum including ferns"
 ```

 These properties describe the expected behavior of an Implementation of this Test.
 This section gives further guidance on how to interpret these properties in order to produce an implementation that follows this specification.